CSjianbel/CLI-Pathfind-Algorithms/README.md

 # CLI A* Pathfinding Algorithm

 Command Line Program version of the A* pathfinding Algorithm written in C<br />
-Recreating a List Data Structure to utilize for the algorithm.<br />
+Recreating the List Data Structure to utilize for the algorithm.<br />

 ## Clone
 ```bash